chusamasadiq/chusamasadiq/README.md

 # Hi!
 I'm Usama Sadiq

-#### Enthusiastic professional software engineer skilled in leadership with a strong foundation in OOP, Web, Cross-platform coding, and Design principles.
+<h3>Enthusiastic professional software engineer skilled in leadership with a strong foundation in OOP, Web, Cross-platform coding, and Design principles.
 I work on projects passionately, but I’ll be happy to discuss new opportunities.
-Let’s get in touch!
+Let’s get in touch!</h3>

 - 🌱 I’m currently learning Flutter (Mobile Application) Development
 - 👯 I’m looking to collaborate with other content creators